lgeurts/lgeurts.github.io/_posts/2021-10-15-ubuntu-setup-notes-for-x1-carbon-gen8.md

 ```
 ## CPU undervolting

 The Lenovo Throttling fix script also supports undervolting.
-To enable, once again open /etc/lenovo_fix.conf and update the [UNDERVOLT] section.
+To enable, re-open /etc/lenovo_fix.conf and update the [UNDERVOLT] section.

 In my case, these settings are stable:
 ```